 Here are some tips that have helped me:

-- Set your watch to beep at the top of each hour, or set a periodic computer reminder, so that you don’t forget to drink water.
+Set your watch to beep at the top of each hour or set a periodic computer reminder. that way, you won’t forget to drink water.

 Instead of spending a fortune on bottled water, invest in a filter for your home faucet.
-It’ll make tap water taste like bottled, at a fraction of the price.
+It’ll make tap water taste like bottled water at a fraction of the price.

 Exercising can help make you want to drink water more.
 It’s not necessary to drink sports drinks like Gatorade when you exercise, unless you are doing it for more than an hour.
 Just drink water.
-If you’re going to exercise, be sure to drink water a couple hours ahead of time, so that it will get through your system in time, and again, drink during and after exercise as well.
+If you’re going to exercise, be sure to drink water a couple hours ahead of time.
+That way, it will get through your system in time.

 Like this Article?
 Subscribe to Our Feed!